Pregnancy SmartSiteTM

 Definition

 Unconsciousness is when a person is unable to respond to people and activities.
-Doctors often call this a coma or being in a comatose state.
+Health care providers often call this a coma or being in a comatose state.

 Other changes in awareness can occur without becoming unconscious.
 These are called altered mental status or changed mental status.
 They include sudden confusion, disorientation, or stupor.

-Unconsciousness or any other sudden change in mental status must be treated as a medical emergency.
+Unconsciousness or any other sudden unexplained change in mental status must be treated as a medical emergency.

 Causes

 Unconsciousness can be caused by nearly any major illness or injury.
-It can also be caused by substance (drug) and alcohol use.
+It can also be caused by substance (medicine or drug) and alcohol use.
 Choking on an object can result in unconsciousness as well.

 Brief unconsciousness (or fainting) is often a result from dehydration, low blood sugar, or temporary low blood pressure.
 It can also be caused by serious heart or nervous system problems.
-A doctor will determine if the affected person needs tests to diagnose their fainting.
+A provider can determine if the affected person needs tests to diagnose their fainting.

 Other causes of fainting include straining during a bowel movement or urination, coughing very hard, breathing very fast (hyperventilating), or vasovagal syncope.